willramsay/recommendations/index.md

-# Recommended Books on Literature
+# Recommended Books on Literature and Art

 ## Thinking about Criticism
 C. S. Lewis, *An Experiment in Criticism*, 1961